M-o-a-T/moat/doc/spec_aa.rst

   A client should set this bit if it thinks it is not configured.
 The authoritative state, however, is the one sent by the server.

 * bit 6…7: reserved.

-A device with an empty serial number shall randomly invent one, primed by observed bus timing if possible, and then send a request with bit 4 set.
+A device with an empty serial number shall randomly invent one.
+If the CPU does not have a hardware RNG, the device must observe bus message timing with a high-precision timer long enough to observe reasonable entropy.

+It shall then send a request with bit 4 set.
 The server shall be extra cautious before assigning a new address to such clients.

-Clients must monitor AA requests for their own serial.
-If they see a message that contains it, they must send a collision message unless it is an ACK with their current client ID; in that case they should update their state and send a Poll broadcast.
+Clients must monitor all AA requests for their own serial number.
+If they receive an ACK with their current client ID, they should update see a their state and send a Poll broadcast.
+Otherwise they must send a collision message.

 Clearing a random address that has been saved is not required (it might be impossible, due to the fact that Flash memory can only be cleared).